-Throughout 2018 the EU and Chile advanced their negotiations aimed at modernizing the EU-Chile FTA.
+Throughout last year the EU and Chile advanced their negotiations aimed at modernizing the EU-Chile FTA.
 As has been seen in other EU FTAs, the EU is seeking to use this negotiation to create monopolies for European companies in common food and beverage categories while working to deny common name users the right to sell products in Chile.
 Such a result would strip U.S. exporters of the full value of concessions negotiated by the U.S. under the U.S.-Chile FTA.
-We therefore urge the Administration to take proactive steps this year to preserve the full range of exporters' access to the Chilean market by securing concrete commitments preserving our market access rights with this valuable FTA partner.